ankitkumar131/ayaan/API-EndPoints/Detailed_instr.md

    - Access admin dashboard

 ### Admin Registration
-Admin accounts cannot be created through the regular registration process.
-There are two ways to create an admin account:
+Admin accounts can be created in the following ways:

 1. **Direct Database Setup**
    - The first admin account should be created directly in the database during initial setup